 - What is a “cold wallet”?

-- How did I receive more crypto even though I’m using a “cold wallet” and was “offline”?
+- How did I receive some crypto even though I’m using a “cold wallet” and it was “offline”?

-The points below provide general advice relevant for popular crypto currencies.
-However, the specifics differ, so after reading this it’s worth checking the details for any crypto(s) and wallet(s) that you are using.
+The points below provide general advice relevant for currently popular crypto currencies.
+However, the specifics differ, so after reading this it’s worth checking these details for the crypto(s) and wallet(s) that you are using.

-- The information about “who owns what” is kept in a ledger (a list of records) called a blockchain.
+- The information for each crypto about “who owns what” is kept in a ledger (a list of records) called a blockchain.

 - Each type of crypto has its own ledger.